 Spatial definitions for classification of the OTA requirements were introduced below.
 OTA transmitter requirements can be split into either:

-1. Directional requirements: The manufacturer to declare beam(s) and coverage ranges over which the beam can be steered.
-Directional requirement type does not imply the requirement is only in one direction as many requirements have a number of compliance directions.
-It implies the requirement applies to a single direction at a time.
+1. Directional requirements: The BS manufacturer declares beam(s) and coverage ranges over which the beam can be steered.
+Directional requirement type does not imply the requirement is defined only in one direction as many directional requirements have a number of compliance directions.
+It implies that the directional requirement applies to a single direction at a time.

-2. TRP requirements: TRP can be calculated as:

-, where EIRP is the total EIRP of two orthogonal polarizations.
+2. TRP requirements: TRP is a requirement, which is defined as the total power radiated by the BS in all radiation space.

-3. Co-location requirements: Co-location requirements are requirements which are based on assuming the OTA AAS BS or BS type 1-O is co-located with another BS of the same base station class, they ensure that both co-located systems can operate with minimal degradation to each other.
+3. Co-location requirements: Co-location requirements are based on assumption that the BS is co-located with another BS of the same base station class.
+Co-location requirements ensure that both co-located systems can operate with minimal degradation to each other.

-Co-location requirements are not applicable FR2.
+NOTE: Co-location requirements are only applicable in FR1, i.e. for OTA AAS BS, or for BS type 1-O.

 6.2 Directional measurements

+6.2.1 General

-The test requirements for BS directional measurements may be placed on one or more manufacturer declared beam(s) that are intended for cell-wide coverage.
+The test requirements of the BS directional requirements may be placed on one or more manufacturer declared beam(s) that are intended for cell-wide coverage.

-6.2.2 Beam definitions
+Some example directional requirements are defined with respect to an isotropic antenna in terms of EIRP and EIS.
+EIS is related to the power density of a plane wave incident on the BS when the power level in the receiver is at the sensitivity level.
+6.2.2 Beam parameter definitions